Marketing

 This competitive analysis will also examine numerous other aspects of how your rivals’ market, including the strength of their website, which will take into account a number of different considerations.
 Some of these include:

-The consultants will then assess their brand messaging.
+The assessors will then assess their brand messaging.
 How do your competitors communicate their vision to potential customers?
 What’s their tone of voice?
 What do they emphasize in their messaging and how?

 At this stage in the audit, your competitors’ domains will be compared and a gap analysis will be performed to see which websites command the most authority.